learn-co-curriculum/dsc-data-viz/README.md

 ![png](index_files/index_11_0.png)

-Thar bar graph above is useful because you can easily inspect the quantities in each category (0-10) and make informed decisions about how data are distributed across these categories.
+That bar graph above is useful because you can easily inspect the quantities in each category (0-10) and make informed decisions about how data are distributed across these categories.

 ##  Histograms